The Bridge SEN Information Report November 2019

 The School Council involves students to contribute and decide on aspects of school life relating to their needs.

 The assessment and annual review process of Education Health and Care Plans includes the choices and views of pupils/students.
+Children and Young People are supported to give their views as below:

 What are the arrangements for assessing and reviewing pupils’/students’ progress towards outcomes?